ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The Butterflies of Massachusetts

 Of the two closely related species, Southern and Northern Cloudywing, the Southern was the first to be described.
 Its life stages were drawn by naturalist John Abbot in Georgia, sometime between 1783 and 1792, and on this basis it was named by J. E. Smith in The Rarer Lepidopterous Insects of Georgia, published in 1797.
 Today, the continental range of the Southern Cloudywing is more restricted, more southerly and easterly than that of the Northern.
-Whereas the Southern does not extend very far into Canada (Layberry 1998 terms it “generally rare”), and west only to the plains states, the Northern co-occurs in all of the Southern’s range, as well as extending into northern Canada and west to the Pacific coast and the southwest states.
+Whereas the Southern does not extend very far into Canada (Layberry 1998 terms it “generally rare”), and is found westward only to the plains states, the Northern co-occurs in all of the Southern’s range, and is found in northern Canada and west to the Pacific and southwest states.

 Photo: Great Blue Hill, Milton, Mass., F. Model, July 2, 2002